soldiers-son/simple-pos/README.md

 - Better cart management
 - Edit currently listed in stock items
 - Ability to save current order for later retrieval
+- Kiosk for customer display

 ----------------------------------------------------
-9. Contributing
+8. Contributing
 ----------------------------------------------------
 Suggestions and improvements are welcome.
 Fork the repo, make your changes, and submit a PR.

 ----------------------------------------------------
-10. License
+9. License
 ----------------------------------------------------
 This project is open source under the MIT License.

 ----------------------------------------------------
-11. Contact
+10. Contact
 ----------------------------------------------------
 Author: soldiers_son